josehenriqueroveda/josehenriqueroveda/README.md

 I am graduated in Analysis and Systems Development (Precision Agriculture as extra subject).
 Twice awarded: as best undergraduate student and outstanding undergraduate final project award.

-Currently I work as IT Trainee at an agricultural multinational, where I am responsible for projects in data analysis and process automation, working with 🇧🇷 Brazil-China 🇨🇳 teams.
+Currently I work as IT Trainee at an agricultural multinational, where I am responsible for projects in data science and process automation, working with 🇧🇷 Brazil-China 🇨🇳 teams.
 I'm the first Continuous Improvement representative in the Information Technology department.

 I firmly believe that I can change agriculture and people's lives, using technology as a tool for results and innovation that will be a legacy for future generations.